liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

 Now that Plugins SDK can access the Sonatype repository, let's specify the version of the artifacts for the JSF plugin project to use.

-1. Open the `ivy.xml` file found in your JSF plugin project's root directory.
+1. Open the `ivy.xml` file in your JSF plugin project's root directory.

 2. For each of the dependencies with names starting with `liferay-faces-`, set their `rev` attribute values to `"3.2.4-ga5-SNAPSHOT"`.
 Save your changes.